-We are often asked questions about QCs, most probably because the image of leading barristers has been epitomised over the years in leading television dramas such as Silk and Kavanagh QC, it is therefore not surprising that you may want to discover more and consider whether you ought to instruct a QC to defend your case.
+We are regularly asked questions about QCs, most likely because the image of leading barristers has been epitomised over the years in popular television dramas such as Kavanagh QC and Silk, it is therefore understandable that you may wish to discover more and consider whether you should instruct a QC to defend your case.

 So, first, what is a QC?